 Berceraux added: “I stayed hidden for nearly 40 hours in my room.
 I was under the bed and I put boards everywhere just in case.
 I had a bit of food, a bit to drink; I didn’t know how long it would last.”

 He said that he learned “there was a wounded person in the restaurant storeroom yesterday morning.
 Three Englishmen who had hidden above the dropped ceiling were found along with this wounded person.”

-Algeria on Friday initiated another military operation to free a few dozen foreign hostages still captured by the Islamist militants.
+On Friday Algeria initiated another military operation to free a few dozen foreign hostages still held by the Islamist militants.

 Algerian state-run media reported that 650 hostages have been freed thus far.
 An Algerian source said 100 of the 132 foreign captives were freed, but the situation for other 32 remains unknown.